 Kirk’s work in the U.S. and in Asia, tied with his experience with Fortune 500 companies and startups, provides him the know-how to counsel clients at all stages of invention, patent prosecution, intellectual property enforcement, and litigation.

 Kirk began his legal career in Tokyo, and routinely works with U.S., Japanese, Korean, Chinese, and European intellectual property matters.
 Kirk’s cases have involved a broad range of technologies, including computer networking, cellular communications, video gaming, virtual reality, machine learning/artificial intelligence, military weapons systems, blockchain technologies, aerospace flight systems, video encoding, petroleum engineering, optoelectronics, data storage, magnetics, agronomy, and toys.
-Kirk is a Blockchain Legal Specialist as certified by the Government Blockchain Association.
+Kirk is an IBM-certified Machine Learning Professional and a Government Blockchain Association-certified Blockchain Legal Specialist.
 Kirk also speaks Japanese and is actively studying Korean.

 One of Managing IP's Rising Stars, Kirk has successfully represented both plaintiffs and defendants in multimillion-dollar patent infringement trials in federal court.
 He has counseled Fortune 500 companies on topics including patent portfolio management and intellectual property enforcement.